 Free shared housing is provided on a first-come, first-served basis.

 Applicants from US LCME/COCA accredited medical schools must apply through VSLO.

 Descriptions and objectives for elective clerkships for visiting fourth-year medical students are available on the online Course Catalog.

 Underrepresented in Medicine Visiting Elective Scholarship Program

 Medical students are encouraged to apply to WMed's Underrepresented in Medicine Visiting Elective Scholarship Program.
 The program supports fourth-year medical school experiences.
 The program is designed to increase awareness of opportunities for residency training at the medical school and encourage students from diverse backgrounds to apply to our residency programs.

-Housing is available and the program provides a scholarship of $1,000 per student to cover the cost of transportation, food, and additional expenses.
+Housing is offered (subject to availability) and the program provides a scholarship of $1,000 per student to cover the cost of transportation, food, and additional expenses.

 Electives are four weeks in duration and subject to availability.
-Additional information about each elective is available on the medical school website.
-Electives are available in the following programs: Orthopedic Surgery, General Surgery, Internal Medicine, Obstetrics and Gynecology, Orthopedic Surgery, Pediatric and Adolescent Medicine, and Psychiatry.
-VSLO applications will be required along with a URM Visiting Elective Scholarship Application, and one letter of recommendation.
+Additional information about each elective is available using the Course Catalog link (above).
+Electives are available in the following programs: Emergency Medicine, Family Medicine, General Surgery, Internal Medicine, Obstetrics and Gynecology, Orthopedic Surgery, Pediatric and Adolescent Medicine, and Psychiatry.
+VSLO applications will be required along with a URM Visiting Elective Scholarship Application.